Righting Wrongs and

 Settling a case outside of court is the fastest way to resolve an employment law case.
 Court dates can take a long time to schedule, as many judges are very busy.
 Avoiding this wait time is the best way to resolve your case quickly.

 Some employment law cases are subject to a statute of limitations.
 Once the statute has expired, victims can no longer seek compensation in court.
 For instance, union employees only have six months to file a claim against their employer.
 Employees suing for harassment or discrimination have three years to file a claim.
-If you are unsure whether your case falls under the statute of limitations, reach out to our law firm today.
+If you are unsure whether your case falls under the statute of limitations, reach out to our employment attorneys today.

 What Can an Employment Lawyer Ventura Do for Me?